B05901022/CV2022Final_Face_Landmark_Detection/README.md

 - In **test.sh**
     - Ensure that backone is the same as training
-    - Select the ckpt you want to test
+    - Select the ckpt you want to test <br>
     ![image alt](./pic/2.png)

     - There are some flag you can use for testing